Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 > allocated until you modify either the copy or the original, and then only the
 > memory needed to record the difference.

-Here, _immutable_ actually means the data cannot be modified, but a copy is created for every mutation.
-All copies are sharing the same “parent”, only modifications are recorded, theoritically.

 Well. <i>Taking a deep breath</i>.
 It sounds exactly like what we need to solve our issue, isn't it?
 The `Observable<Immutable<_>>` and the `Subscriber<Immutable<_>>`s will share the same value, with the observable being able to mutate its inner value.
 The subscribers can modify the received value too, in an efficient way, without conflicting with the value from the observable.
+Both values will continue to live on their side, but cloning the value is cheap.

+{% comte() %}
-How immutable data structures are implemented?
+Dare I ask how immutable data structures are implemented?
+It sounds like complex beasts.

+I mean… a naive implementation sounds _relatively doable_ but I am guessing there is a lot of subtleties, possible conflicts, and many memory guarantees that I am not anticipating yet, right?
+{% end %}

 Oh… <q>beati pauperes in spiritu</q>[^beati_pauperes_in_spiritu]… it is actually really complex.
 It may be a topic for another series or articles.
-For the moment, let me redirect you to one research paper that proposes an immutable `Vec`: <cite>RRR Vector: A Practical General Immutable Sequence</cite>[^SRUB2015].
+For the moment, if you interested, let me redirect you to one research paper that proposes an immutable `Vec`: <cite>RRR Vector: A Practical General Immutable Sequence</cite>[^SRUB2015].
+Be cool though, understanding this part is not necessary at all for what we are talking now.
+It's a great tool we are going to use, no matter how it works internally.

-Do you know the good news though?
-We don't have to implement it by ourselves, because some people already did it!
+Do you know the other good news?
+We don't have to implement it by ourselves, because some nice people already did it!
 Enter [the `imbl` crate][`imbl`].
 This crate provides [a `Vector` type][`imbl::Vector`].
 It can be use like a regular `Vec`.
 (Side note: it's even smarter than a `Vec` because it implements smart head and tail chunking[^UCR2014], and allocates in the stack or on the heap